onedata/onedata-deployments/initial-vm-config/ansible/README.md

 # Ansible playbook for setting up VM before deploying Onedata services

+This playbook is used to initially prepare the the VMs (or physical hosts) where Onezone or Oneprovider is going to be deployed.
+The script requires that an epmty block device is avalable.
+A logical volume will be created on this block device.
+It is intended to store the persistant data of Onedata services.
+Using of LVM volume allows for better managing of the deployment especially when doing snapshot-based live backups.

 ## Prerequisites
 - ssh access from the VM where ansible playbook is run to other nodes
 - python3 on all nodes

 ### ansible-vm

+The following packages are needed:
 - python3
 - ansible >=2.8.4
 - jinja2 <3.10